typedb/typedb/docs/pages/academy/3-schemas/4-schema-building-continued.md

 title: Building the schema (Continued)
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will complete your first GRAKN schema, adding roles to what you have built in the last lesson.
+summary: In this lesson you will complete your first Grakn schema, adding roles to what you have built in the last lesson.
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/schema-building-continued.html